About Us

 CABS-ACSB Executive

-Left to right: Andrea Smida (President), Corrie Duchesne (Social Media Officer), Tom Walus (Past-President and Treasurer), Meghan Allen (President-Elect), Tony Sambol (Elections Officer), and Eric Bouchard (Communications Officer) (Canadian Biosafety Symposium 2024).
-Missing Grant Norman (Secretary) and Kirishanthy Kathirkamathamby (Member at Large).
+Left to right: Andrea Smida (Past President), Corrie Duchesne (Social Media Officer), Tom Walus (Treasurer), Meghan Allen (President-Elect), Tony Sambol (Elections Officer), and Eric Bouchard (Communications Officer) (Canadian Biosafety Symposium 2024).
+Missing Grant Norman (Secretary) and Kirishanthy Kathirkamathamby (Elections Officer).

 The executive is the governing body of the Canadian Association for Biological Safety (CABS-ACSB).
 The executive consists of the President, Past President, President-Elect, Treasurer, Secretary, Communications Officer, Elections Officer and Member At Large.